Maynard James Keenan: Early life

 Inspired by Bill Murray's performance in the 1981 comedy film Stripes, Keenan joined the United States Army, with the intention of having the G.I.
 Bill fund his dream of attending art school.
 By this point, he had lived in Kansas, Michigan, New Jersey, New York, Ohio, Oklahoma, and Texas.
 He initially served in the Army as a forward observer before studying at West Point Prep School from 1983 to 1984.

 In addition to completing a rigorous math and English curriculum, Keenan wrestled, ran on the cross country team, and sang in the glee club.
 It was during his time in the military that he adopted the sobriquet "Maynard" on a whim, based on a fictional character he had created in high school.
-He was distinguished in basic and advanced training, but declined an appointment to West Point and instead chose to pursue a music career because of his disillusionment with his colleagues' values and because he knew West Point would not tolerate his dissidence.
+He declined an appointment to West Point and instead chose to pursue a music career because of his disillusionment with his colleagues' values and because he believed West Point would not tolerate his dissidence.